gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

     ownerEtcdRefrence: <refer to corresponding etcd owner name and namespace for which task has been invoked>
 status:
     observedGeneration: <specific observedGeneration of the resource>
-    currentState: <last known state of the task>
+    state: <last known current state of the out-of-band task>
     initiatedAt: <time at which task move to any other state from "pending" state>
     lastErrors:
     - code: <error-code>